 Shakespeare had Cassius tell Brutus that Caesar bestrode the world like a Colossus and that they, petty men, walked under his huge legs and peeped about.
 Julius McCool and his friends stamped about.
 Everybody seeing the result today is peeping about.

 Geologists say that these blocks were formed when volcanic lava oozed from fissures and started to cool and contract.
-Magma that is basalt has a greater tendency to fracture than other types of magma, and it does this when the rate of cooling is slow.
+Magma that is basalt has a greater tendency to fracture than other type of magma, and it does this when the rate of cooling is slow.
 The resulting contraction pulls blocks apart from each other polygonally.
 When this process happens under water, the basalt assumes a distinctive pillow shape, several examples of which lie dotted about the Causeway.

 The Visitor Centre